evanthebouncy/program-synthesis-minimal/_posts/2022-08-16-generating-programs.md

     return model_T, model_D, model_L, model_R
 {% endhighlight %}

-### making a program-writer using the fitted unigrams
+## making a program-writer using the fitted unigrams

+Once our conditional unigram distribution is fitted, we can use it to write programs at inference time.
+Each attribute of the rectangle will be sampled independently, and put together to form a (hopefully valid) rectangle.

 {% highlight python %}
 def get_writer4(model_T, model_D, model_L, model_R):
     def writer4(spec):